 Besides being home to luxurious resorts, a plethora of pristine beaches and the island’s all-around natural beauty, Bali is imbued with a rich history and heritage in its world of art.
 People from all corners of the globe come to the island not just for a taste of paradise, but to experience limitless discovery of art and design.
 For such a small island, Bali is home to an eclectic group of artists and creatives, both local and international, which has made the art industry in Bali blossom.
-Visitors will find an array of art spaces and galleries scattered throughout the island.
+It is the work of these art spaces in Bali that keep that creative pulse moving.

 Established in 2015, Nyaman Gallery is located in the vibrant Seminyak area.
 Enclosed within a sophisticated monochromatic building with unique window-displayed contemporary art, Nyaman Gallery presents a tranquil oasis amidst the bustling neighbourhood with a warmly lit and well-decorated space.
 Derived from the Indonesian word ‘nyaman’, meaning comfortable or cosy, the word is reflected in the gallery’s philosophy in showcasing its contemporary art collection.

 Showcasing twelve upcoming local artists along with established international artists, Nyaman Gallery works closely together with the represented artists to present unique and innovative perspectives into a dynamic collection, which includes a wide variety of striking, street-style urban art, extraordinary mixed media pieces, captivating surreal paintings, and stunning photography that utilises both digital techniques along with contemporary photography using creative use of wet-collodion.

 Nurturing a select and familial relationship with its artists, Nyaman Gallery cherishes not only in the final product but also the fun experienced in the creative process and urges the artists to be bold, experiment, push boundaries and tap into their artistic minds to discover their fullest potential.